-SOME GENERAL SAFETY ITEMS AND RULES: (1) Work is not allowed in the lab unless an instructor is present.
+GENERAL SAFETY ITEMS AND RULES: (1) Work is not allowed in the lab unless an instructor is present.
 (2) Never heat a closed system.
 When heating a reaction vessel, be sure that an opening to the atmosphere exists and that it is unclogged.
 (3) When heating a test tube or flask, never point the opening at yourself or at anyone else.
 (4) Never perform unauthorized experiments.
 Certain combinations of chemicals can result in toxic or explosive mixtures.
-(5) Long hair must be tied back and sandals may never be worn in the lab.
-(6) Long pants are required while in the lab, even morning hours.
-See the handout on the website.
+(5) Long hair must be tied back and sandals may not be worn in the lab.
+(6) Long pants are strongly recommended.
 (7) Bicycles may not be brought into the lab.
 (8) Chemical waste and broken glass must never be placed into the regular trash - injury to the custodian could result.
-Incorrectly placed chemical waste can result in severe fines.